Samarverma41/PNB/README.md

 # PNB
-Business Performance Review Of PUNJAB NATIONAL BANK
+Description: Analyse the business structure of PUNJAB NATIONAL BANK and provide some recommendations.